 Grant awards are distributed in the winter (December to January) or summer sessions (June to August), and they can’t be renewed.

-Cornell undergraduate, graduate and professional students in any major or graduate field.
+Cornell undergraduate, graduate and professional students in any major or graduate field are eligible to apply.

 Students can receive one community-engaged grant per semester.